 An intern is a college student or recent graduate that works full-time for 12 weeks or more to acquire experience or college credit.
 Interns may be provided with housing depending upon availability.
-Interns will receive a stipend funded by the Friends of Great Swamp, the Mushett Family Foundation or federal grants.
+Interns will receive a stipend if their home address is >50 miles away from Great Swamp NWR funded by the Friends of Great Swamp, the Mushett Family Foundation or federal grants.

-Click here to learn more about internship opportunities at the refuge.
+Click below to learn more about internship opportunities at the refuge.

 Read the experience of a previous intern at Great Swamp National Wildlife Refuge.